spring-attic/spring-framework-issues/README.md

 * It is already a buildable Maven project, so you may use your IDE's built-in support for Maven to do the importing.
+* If this is a web project, you can run it on the command line with an embedded container:
+  `mvn clean package cargo:run -Ptomcat8`

 4\.
 Add, commit, and push your local fork